NikKowPHP/social-brain/preface.md

 #### **A Note on Authenticity**

 A fair warning: as you begin, these tools might feel clumsy.
 You may worry you're 'performing' connection instead of feeling it.
 This is a normal and necessary stage of learning.
 Think of it like practicing musical scales; the goal is to internalize the patterns so you can forget them and simply play the music.
+Be prepared for others to notice this clumsiness, too.
+When you change the unspoken rules of a relationship, the system often pushes back.
+We will show you how to navigate this predictable "social immune response."
 This book is your guide from conscious practice to unconscious, authentic intuition.

 ---